 Here’s a comprehensive guide to filing taxes when you have student loans in 2022.

 Although you’d probably prefer to spend your money elsewhere, paying back your student loans can benefit you during tax season.
 As a student loan borrower, you may qualify for student loan-related tax deductions or other education tax credits.

 The student loan interest deduction applies to the interest payments on both federal and private student loans.
 You may be eligible to claim up to $2,500 if your modified adjusted gross income (MAGI) is within certain income limits.

 For example, the deduction begins phasing out if you earn between $70,000 and $85,000 as a single taxpayer.
 The phaseout bumps up to $140,000 to $170,000 if you’re married and filing jointly.
 Unfortunately, if you earn more than those thresholds, you won’t be able to claim the deduction.

 Use Form 1098-E from your loan servicer to claim this deduction.
 It will help lower your taxable income, but keep in mind that deductions aren’t a dollar-for-dollar reduction of your tax burden.

 Education tax credits

-You may be eligible to claim one of these education tax credits on this year’s tax return:
+You may be eligible to claim one of these tax benefits for education on this year’s tax return:

 - American Opportunity Credit.
-You can claim up to $2,500 per eligible student for qualified education expenses.
+Claim up to $2,500 per eligible student for qualified education expenses.
 You must be pursuing a degree or qualifying educational credential and be enrolled at least half time for at least one academic period during the tax year.
 You can only claim this tax credit for up to four tax years.